 Note: As long as you remain within these limits, household sharing is permitted.
 But overdoing it—like exceeding device limits or constantly hopping between devices—might trigger playback restrictions.
 Fortunately, it doesn’t result in the kind of sweeping bans seen on some other platforms.

-Key Reminder: To avoid these risks to download Amazon Prime Video titles safely, make sure you're using StreamFab v6.2.4.7 or above, which fully supports the latest Session and API mechanisms for safe Amazon Prime Video downloads.
+Key Reminder: To avoid these risks to download Amazon Prime Video titles safely, make sure you're using StreamFab v6.2.4.7 or above, which supports the latest Session and API mechanisms for safe Amazon Prime Video downloads.

 Common Risky Usage Behaviors (Important Update)